Gloddaeth Street and Deganwy Avenue,

 No one has favorited this theater yet

 The Winter Gardens opened on 25th March 1935 and was built by a coach operator Zack Brierley, as a dual purpose theatre/cinema.
-He employed local architect Arthur S. Hewitt to design this magnificent building.
+He employed local architect Arthur S. Hewitt to design this magnificent building, working with architect Ian Rowland James.
+The opening was officiated by music hall legend Ella Shields.

-The exterior was quite austere, but inside was an Art Deco delight.
+The exterior was quite austere, but inside was an Art Deco style delight.
 Seating was provided for 1,079 in the stalls and 809 in the circle.
 The proscenium was 40 feet wide, the stage 30 feet deep and there were 14 dressing rooms.
-The Winter Gardens was equipped with a Christie 3Manual/8Rank organ and the building also contained a cafe and a dancehall.
+The Winter Gardens was equipped with a Christie 3Manual/8Rank organ which was opened by organist Harold Ramsey.
+The resident organist Horace Bagot also had a small spot on the instrument that night.
+The building also contained a café and a dancehall which was located beneath the auditorium.

 In December 1936, it was taken over by Oscar Deutsch’s Odeon Theatres Ltd. chain and was re-named Odeon by 1937.